MatejTymes/JavaFixes/README.md

     val totalDebt = d("129_550.00") + monthlyInterest * d("36");
 ```

 * handy constants - one of the confusing thing about `BigDecimal` for newcomers is what is the difference between scale and precision.
-To ease the understanding Decimal provides some readable constants on the `Scale` and `Precision` classes:
+To ease the understanding `Decimal` provides readable constants on the `Scale` and `Precision` classes:

 ```Java
     d("123.4698").descaleTo(_2_DECIMAL_PLACES);  // = 123.47